legend1-0/legend1-0/README.md

 ## Hey, I’m Jacob 👋

-Frontend Developer with a Break-It-Fix-It mindset ❌
+ Fullstack Developer 👨‍💻

-Currently evolving into a Fullstack Developer 👨‍💻
+People remeber how they feel not how it looked

 I build clean, responsive interfaces and I’m actively expanding into backend development working with APIs, databases, and real-world architectures.